-Black History Month (or African American History Month) is celebrated yearly throughout the month of February.
-While history is an important part of year-round curriculum, there is an opportunity during Black History Month to highlight the historical significance, accomplishments, and perspective of African Americans past and present.
+Black History Month is celebrated yearly throughout the month of February.
+While history is an important part of the year-round curriculum, there is an opportunity during Black History Month to highlight the historical significance, accomplishments, and perspective of Black Americans past and present.

 Use these classroom decoration and activity ideas to engage your students in discussions around key historical events and people of African American heritage.

 Educators are getting creative and using historical images, documents, and other media to engage students in analyzing and exploring the unique perspective and influence of African American people on US and world history.

 Online resources like https://blackhistorymonth.gov/ offer a range of lesson plans and resources for classroom discussions and learning opportunities.
 Explore the site to find video clips, images of historical documents, discussion questions, photos, and more.